PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 alt="A screenshot of a computer Description automatically generated" />

-You will also see that the report displays the Spanish translations for the names of columns and measure.
+You will also see that the report displays the Spanish translations for the names of columns and measures.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image26.png"